 The causes and consequences of inequality operate at multiple levels of analysis.
 How do different forms of inequality work together to create these consequences, from the global to the individual?
 This question motivates my research in the areas of health, economic development, political economy, inequality, and stratification.
 I investigate it through my research on health disparities and the political economy of macrostructural context.
 I also have working papers that focus on global stratification in foreign aid allocation and stratification of political attitudes in the United States.
-I have one collaborative paper under review at Social Science Quarterly that explores political party tribalism in the United states.

 Health disparities are not solely the result of an aggregation of the individual’s characteristics and resources, such as class and status.
 Such disparities exist in a complex milieu of place and time and thus, warrant an empirical approach that accounts for the variation of inequalities in these contexts.
 My dissertation, Health Disparities in Global Context: Income Inequality, Economic Development, and Resource Gradients, explores how different forms of inequality impact health from the global to the individual level, across place and time.
 My first empirical chapter is forthcoming in the Journal of Health and Social Behavior (December 2018 issue).